 In many clinics, day-after pills which are progestin-only are sold as over-the-counter drugs.
 This, law, however is not applicable all over the world.
 In many regions, you need to get a prescription to acquire after-morning pills.

 In some states, Plan B one-step and its various generic variants like ‘Next choice one dose’ and ‘my way’ are unrestrictedly sold on drug store shelves.
 In such cases, women under seventeen also can buy them without ID or prescription (progestin-only emergency contraceptive tablets).

-Many health care providers and medicine experts are therefore fighting for women’s right to access emergency contraceptive without going through the hurdle of getting a doctor’s prescription.
+Many healthcare providers and medical experts are therefore fighting for women’s right to access emergency contraceptives without going through the hurdle of getting a doctor’s prescription.

 Nowadays you can buy EC such Plan B online, but it is important to confirm if the source should be trusted.